-The princess soon learned for herself of the strange manners of foreigners when, on the following day, she and her maid-in-waiting joined the prince out in a walled garden.
+The princess soon learned for herself of the strange manners of foreigners when, on the following day, she and her handmaid joined the prince out in a walled garden.
 The prince could not stop staring at the face of the princess’s companion, which he praised as the most beautiful of faces belonging to the loveliest of forms he had ever beheld.
-The maid-in-waiting became alarmed at being the object of such strange attention.
+The handmaid became alarmed at being the object of such strange attention.
 She had never been praised before, and as she was so dull, she could think of nothing to say to the prince’s misplaced adulation.
 The princess, perceiving her servant’s acute discomfort, came to her rescue by deflecting the prince’s questions and comments to herself.

 The prince could not understand the purpose of the test, and became more and more confused as time wore on.
 He found himself in love with the beautiful maid’s form, but had fallen just as much in love with the veiled maiden’s voice and manner of bodily expression.

-After many weeks of continuing on like this, the prince grew impatient and insisted that the princess remove her veil.
+After many weeks of continuing on like this, the prince grew impatient and commanded that the princess remove her veil.
 He had asked her every day since the first they had spent together in the garden but she had always refused.
 On this day, however, the princess realized she had fallen in love with the prince, and wished to do his bidding.
 Despite her advisor’s orders, she slowly pulled away the veil from her face.
-The prince drew back with a gasp and could not stop himself from exclaiming: “You are not beautiful!”
-He could not hide his terrible disappointment.
+The prince drew back with a gasp and could not stop himself from exclaiming, “You are not beautiful!”
+He could also not hide his terrible disappointment.

 “The only one that has tricked you is yourself,” the princess said warmly.
 “I understand now why my advisor bid me veil my face.
 Not only have you failed this test, you have failed in your professed devotion to me.
 I would not have you now even if you were to offer me ten kingdoms.
-Take my maid-in-waiting to wife, if you would, and learn for yourself that there is no merit in a pretty face only.
+Take my handmaid to wife, if you would, and learn for yourself that there is no merit in a pretty face only.
 She does not understand you.
 She cannot converse with you.
 Her mind is too simple.
 I value her for her loyalty and virtue, but I see now that you do not even value me for that.”
-Then, beside herself with heartbreak, the princess rushed away, leaving the prince alone with her maid-in-waiting.
+Then, beside herself with heartbreak, the princess rushed away, leaving the prince alone with her handmaid.

 “Did you read the accompanying letter carefully?” the advisor said, looking haughtily down his nose at the prince.
 “It stated that the portrait was a truthful representation of the beauty of the heart of our dear princess.
 It did not anywhere state that it was a likeness of the princess herself.”

-The prince cursed him and his trickery, and forbade him from setting a foot in his kingdom again.
+The prince cursed him and his trickery, and forbade him from setting foot in his kingdom again.

-The next morning the princess and the advisor left the prince’s kingdom, leaving the beautiful maid-in-waiting behind.
+The next morning the princess and the advisor left the prince’s kingdom, leaving the beautiful handmaid behind.
 They traveled many days and reached their own kingdom in safety.
 The princess was in truth quite aggrieved, but her people showed forth so much love and concern for her that she made an effort to be cheered.

 Several months passed, and though the princess could not forget her love for the prince, she did not dwell on what could have been, but pressed forward with her own activities and accomplishments.
 Sometimes she found herself staring curiously at her appearance in the mirror, but she refused to place any value on her lack of physical beauty.
 “I would never be happy living with one who did,” she would tell herself, and was comforted.

 One day an invitation arrived inviting the princess and the royal family to the wedding of the prince, which was to take place a week hence.
 The princess trembled as she read the invitation; she could not help it.
-But she had sorely missed her lovely conversations with the prince, and desired to speak with him again.
-She was also curious to see how her simple maid-in-waiting was bearing up under the expectation of all the splendor that was soon to be hers as the daughter-in-law of a king.
+But she had sorely missed her lively conversations with the prince, and desired to speak with him again.
+She was also curious to see how her simple handmaid was bearing up under the expectation of all the splendor that was soon to be hers as the daughter-in-law of a king.

 After several days’ journey, the princess’s family arrived at the prince’s castle.
 The king and queen preceded her inside; the princess had asked for a little time to prepare herself.
 When she finally entered, the guards in front of the entrance to the feasting room blocked her way.
-The prince had commanded that she don a veil before entering, that she not to remove it unless told to do so, and that she was not to reveal her identity to anyone, not even to her own friends or family members.
+The prince had commanded that she don a veil before entering, that she not to remove it unless told to do so, and that she not to reveal her identity to anyone, not even to her own friends or family.
 The princess, though feeling more sorrowful than ever, quietly acquiesced to these terms.
 She entered the wedding hall full of humiliation that the prince would go to such lengths to avoid looking at her plain face.

 When the time for the wedding to take place drew near, excited whispers rolled over the gathered guests in waves.
 Here was the prince, but no bride!

 As the prince drew near the veiled princess, she gave a little gasp; her heart beat so fast and loud she was sure everyone in the room must be able to hear it.
 The prince had stood beside her in silence for several moments when she suddenly turned away to flee.
-Seeing him again, being near him again, had made her realize that she could never witness his marriage to another, not when she loved him with all her heart as she did.
+Seeing him and being near him again had made her realize that she could never witness his marriage to another, not when she loved him with all her heart as she did.

 “Wait!” the prince cried, rushing forward.
 He grasped her hand and she was compelled to turn toward him.
 He then caught her arm in his and walked through the crowd of murmuring figures to the dais.
 There he stopped to face her and raised his hand for silence.
 “I once failed a test of love,” the prince said in the instant hush that followed, “and lost the most beauteous heart that ever beat in this world.
 And so I set myself another test, in the hopes that I would pass this time, and regain what I had lost through my own willful blind folly.”
 The prince stared at the veiled princess and dropped to one knee.
 “Princess, I know now what it is to lose one’s heart to another’s beauty, for when your heart left my kingdom, it took my heart with it.
 I beg a thousand apologies from thee.
 When you would teach me what true love was, I scorned it, measuring love by the eyes alone.
 Will you consent to give me your hand in marriage, that I might behold the beauty of thy heart all the rest of my days?”

-The princess was speechless with surprise and emotion, but soon recovering herself, she said, “But you have not yet looked upon me.
+The princess was at first speechless with surprise and emotion, but soon recovering herself, she said, “But you have not yet looked upon me.
 How do you know I am the princess you speak of?”

-“Were these eyes of mine plucked from my head, my heart would still know thee.
-After you left I tried to satisfy myself with gazing on the lovely face of your maid-in-waiting, but there my love ended.
+“Were these eyes of mine to be plucked from my head, my heart would still know thee.
+After you left I tried to satisfy myself with gazing on the lovely face of your handmaid, but there my love ended.
 She does not love me, but rather fears me, as she cannot understand the thoughts and sentiments my heart revealed to yours during our many conversations in the garden.
 I wished to prove to you that I had truly been in err, but I did not then think myself worthy of your love.
 At last I resolved upon another test, which winning result you see before you.”

 “But you have not yet explained how it is that you know I am the princess you seek,” the veiled princess insisted.

 “Do not the tones of that voice reveal it is you?” he asked.
-“And those dainty gestures of your hands?
+“And the dainty gestures of those hands?
 And the way you move as you walk?
 But even were you not to speak or move, I would still know it was you.
 I told myself that if I loved the servant with the pretty face, then my heart ought to know her when it drew near to her, but I felt nothing as I passed each veiled maiden in this room.
 With you it was different.
 When I stood near you, my heart beat wild with joy and hope.
 It knew better than my eyes ever did the true treasure I sought.”